cekbote/coredns_ml_plugin/README.md

 # CoreDNS Machine Learning Plugin

 [![License](https://img.shields.io/github/license/cekbote/coredns_ml_plugin?style=flat-square)](https://github.com/cekbote/coredns_ml_plugin/blob/master/LICENSE)
 [![GitHub forks](https://img.shields.io/github/forks/cekbote/coredns_ml_plugin?style=flat-square)](https://github.com/cekbote/coredns_ml_plugin/network)

-This CoreDNS plugin connects the CoreDNS server to a Machine Learning Environment for DNS request and response analysis, monitoring and alerting.
+This repository contains code for connecting the CoreDNS server to a Machine Learning Environment for DNS request and response analysis, monitoring and alerting.

 ## Overview

-This plugin is the result of my work on a project during GSoC 2020.
+This repository is the result of my work on a project during GSoC 2020.
 The goal of the project was introducing the integration of machine learning capabilities with the CoreDNS server.

-The initial use case was the identification of the DNS requests for the records of the domains that could be used by malicious hackers and other computer criminals.
-Upon the identification of the requests the plugin would either alert the sysadmin or block the requests and responses.
+The initial use case was the identification of the DNS requests ,via machine learning, for the records of the domains that could be used by malicious hackers and other computer criminals.
+Upon the identification of the requests the plugin would either alert the sysadmin for manual vetting or block the requests and responses.

 ## Approach